 Publisher's version, source http://doi.org/10.1186/s13063-016-1462-6

 Use of Health care in the main area of Sami habitation in Norway : catching up with national expenditure rates Gaski, Margrete; Melhus, Marita; Deraas, Trygve Sigvart; Førde, Olav Helge (Journal article; Tidsskriftartikkel; Peer reviewed, 2011)For many years political and professional concerns have centred on the health service access of Norway’s modern Indigenous Sami people.
-Thirty years ago, a study determined that a low rate of health expenditure on Sami ...
+Thirty years ago, a study determined that a low rate of health expenditure on Sami patients had lead to inferior health services for the Sami people, with their average consultation rate 6 times lower than the Norwegian national average.
+Since 1980, there have been ...

-A comparative analysis of two cross-sectional surveys of healthcare workers' hand hygiene knowledge, intentions, access and product preferences between two university hospitals, one in Norway and one in Canada Mediå, Anne Kristine (Master thesis; Mastergradsoppgave, 2008-06-15)Objective: Vancouver General Hospital (VGH) and The University Hospital of Northern Norway in Tromsø (UNN-Tromsø) were compared for self-reported differences in level of knowledge and intentions to comply with the hand ...
+A comparative analysis of two cross-sectional surveys of healthcare workers' hand hygiene knowledge, intentions, access and product preferences between two university hospitals, one in Norway and one in Canada Mediå, Anne Kristine (Master thesis; Mastergradsoppgave, 2008-06-15)Objective: Vancouver General Hospital (VGH) and The University Hospital of Northern Norway in Tromsø (UNN-Tromsø) were compared for self-reported differences in level of knowledge and intentions to comply with the hand hygiene guidelines.
+Hand hygiene products were also assessed for preference of use, access, gentleness and promotion of hand hygiene compliance.
+Methods: A cross-sectional quality ...